-- A Motor Vehicle Driving Report (MVR) that includes the past seven (7) years.
-The report cannot have more than 8 points, 4 moving violations within a year and NO DUI's in the past 3 years.
-Approximately \$12 (MVR must be obtained no more than 30 days prior to the start of class) MVR is obtain from Department of Driving Services. - AP Permit: \$45 (Download CDL Prep app from Google Play) (Must have AP permit to obtain DOT physical and drug test) Permit is obtain from Department of Driving Services. - A Department of Transportation (DOT) physical \$55 and drug test \$45 (Drug test must be obtained no more than 30 days prior to the start of class) Must obtain from Phoebe Corporate Health, 2410 Sylvester Road Albany, GA 31705 229-312-9220 (will need authorization form from Yolanda Bell 229-430-1941 at Albany Technical College) - Fuel Charge: \$185; non-refundable fee
+- AP Permit: \$45 (Download CDL Prep app from Google Play or Apple Store on your Smartphone) (Must have AP permit to obtain DOT physical and drug test).
+Permit is obtained from Department of Driving Services. - A Motor Vehicle Driving Report (MVR) that includes the past seven (7) years .The report cannot have more than 8 points, 4 moving violations within a year and NO DUIs in the past 3 years.
+Approximately (MVR must be obtained no more than 30 days prior to the start of class) MVR is obtained from Yolanda Bell in Carlton Construction Academy, Office 103, Telephone: 229-430-1941 at Albany Technical College. - A Department of Transportation (DOT) physical \$55 and drug test \$45 (Drug test must be obtained no more than 30 days prior to the start of class).
+Must obtain from Phoebe Corporate Health, 2410 Sylvester Road Albany, GA 31705, 229-312-9220 (will need authorization form from Yolanda Bell in Carlton Construction Academy, Office 103, Telephone: 229-430-1941 at Albany Technical College)

+• Fuel Charge: \$185; non-refundable fee